 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as children of God; we become members of Christ, are incorporated into the Church and made sharers in her mission (CCC 1213)

 Baptism of Infants (Children under the age of 7 are considered to be infants by church law.
-See RCIA Adapted for Children for older children)
+See OCIA Adapted for Families for older children)

-- Fill out a Baptismal information form.
+Fill out a Baptismal information form.
 You may download this form here, complete it in your computer and email it to Beatriz at sjc-Sacraments@gpcsd.ca.
-Forms are also available at the office.
+Forms are also available at the parish office.
 Click here to download: Baptism Information Form .
 You can contact Beatriz in Spanish and French too.

 Prerequisites for Godparents

 Usually there are two Godparents, at least one must be:

 - Baptized and Confirmed Catholic (need to provide copy of baptism certificate)

 - One male and/or one female, although one Godparent is sufficient